 Spoiler alert: That is not how you achieve salon-quality hair.
-To make the disconnected undercut work for you, think about products as a tool that can help create texture and hold.
-Schaefering recommends using a modeling wax like L'Oréal Professionnel Lumi Controle to create a piecey texture.
+To make the disconnected undercut work for you, think about products as a tool that will help create texture and hold.
+Schaefering recommends using a modeling wax like L'Oréal Professionnel Lumi Controle to create a textured finish.

 If you’re in need of lift and volume, Schaefering stands by L'Oréal Professionnel Volume Envy Extra mousse and L'Oréal Professionnel Densité to create the illusion of added thickness.
-Totally new to product?
-Give it a few days of a trial run to get your style perfect before heading into work.
+Entirely new to using hair products?
+Give yourself a few days to get your style perfect before heading to work.
 It’s also important to ask your stylist for his or her favorite techniques—they’re an easily accessible resource.

 There’s a common hair mistake we see among men.
 Contrary to popular belief, one fantastic haircut will not last you forever.
 You’ll have to keep going back to maintain the shape of your new style.